asciipip/perc-status/README.md

 You can limit the program's output to a single controller with the `-c` command line parameter.

-The `-b` command line parameter whill show the bus protocol (SAS, SATA, IDE, etc.) for each physical disk.
+The `-b` command line parameter will show the bus protocol (SAS, SATA, IDE, etc.) for each physical disk.
 Similarly, the `-m` parameter will show each disk's model number.

 ## Examples